Proibito/clean-code-typescript/README.md

 [readable, reusable, and refactorable](https://github.com/ryanmcdermott/3rs-of-software-architecture) software in TypeScript.

 Not every principle herein has to be strictly followed, and even fewer will be universally agreed upon.
-These are guidelines and nothing more, but they are ones codified over many years of collective experience by the authors of *Clean Code*.
+These are guidelines and nothing more, but they are casse ones codified over many years of collective experience by the authors of *Clean Code*.